gayathri-parvathala/rock_paper-sciccor_in_c/README.md

 The program uses rand() % 100 to generate a number between 0 and 99, which determines the computer's choice.

-Sample Output
+**Sample Output**

-**Enter s for STONE, p for PAPER and z for SCISSOR s
+Enter s for STONE, p for PAPER and z for SCISSOR

+User Input:

+s

+Program Output:

 Wow!
 You have won the game!

-You choose: s and Computer choose: z**
+You choose: s and Computer choose: z

-Issues and Improvements
 **License:**

 This project is open-source and can be modified or distributed freely.